evidentlyai/evidently/docs/book/monitoring/scheduled_evals.md

 Scheduled evaluations are in beta.
+Detailed docs are coming soon.
 Contact our team to try it first!